paezha/Accessibility-Food-Banks-Hamilton/README.md

 household’s financial limitations (Enns et al. 2020).
-This condition has been associated with reductions in nutritional outcomes (Bhattacharya, Currie, and Haider 2004; Kirkpatrick and Tarasuk 2008; Olson 1999) and negative physical and mental health impact in children and adults (Elgar et al. 2021; Jones 2017; Ramsey et al. 2011; Seligman, Laraia, and Kushel 2010; Stuff et al. 2004).
+This condition has been associated with reductions in nutritional outcomes (Bhattacharya, Currie, and Haider 2004; Kirkpatrick and Tarasuk 2008; Olson 1999) and negative physical and mental health impacts in children and adults (Elgar et al. 2021; Jones 2017; Ramsey et al. 2011; Seligman, Laraia, and Kushel 2010; Stuff et al. 2004).
 Over at least the past four decades food banks and related services have become an essential line of defense against food insecurity in Canadian communities (Riches 2002; Holmes et al. 2018; Black and Seto 2020; Tarasuk, Fafard St-Germain, and Loopstra